Whyzanet/WhyzaGC/README.md

 In addition to ( and independently of ) emitting radiation, Vaseline glass/uranium also glows a fluorescent bright green under UV light.

-I also have a ‘nano technology, ionizing anti EMF’ volcanic pendant necklace which gives a count of over 70 CPM, about 3.5 mSieverts/year.
+I also have a ‘nano technology, ionizing anti EMF’ volcanic pendant necklace which gives a count of over 90 CPM, about 4.5 mSieverts/year.
 Its glossy product documentation has a long list of varied health benefits ( including fighting cancer cells ) if worn on the skin due to its ‘scalar energy’.

 An airplane flight would also be an interesting test environment due to increased cosmic ( though less terrestrial ) radiation levels at altitude.
 Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
 Calculator available at https://jag.cami.jccbi.gov/

+Measured Test Results:
+Background radiation: 18 CPM
+Volcanic pendant: 90 CPM
+Vaseline glass: 173 CPM
+United Nuclear uranium ore chunks: 1700 CPM
+United Nuclear geiger counter test card: 2700 CPM Fiestaware Red/Orange plate: 6500 CPM

 ## ESP8266/ESP32/OLED specific settings